Let Me Love You (Mario song): Accolades and nominations

 In 2004, "Let Me Love You" was nominated for a Vibe Award for Best R&B Song and two Teen Choice Awards, Choice Love Song and Choice R&B/Rap Track, but it failed to receive any awards.
-In 2005, it received nominations for Billboard Music Awards, including "Hot 100 Single of the Year", "Hot 100 Airplay Single of the Year", "Hot R&B/Hip-Hop Single of the Year", "Hot R&B/Hip-Hop Airplay Single of the Year, winning in both the R&B categories.
+In 2005, it received nominations for Billboard Music Awards, including "Hot 100 Single of the Year", "Hot 100 Airplay Single of the Year", "Hot R&B/Hip-Hop Single of the Year", and "Hot R&B/Hip-Hop Airplay Single of the Year", winning in both of the R&B/Hip-Hop categories.
 It was also nominated for an MTV Europe Music Award for Best R&B Single, a Viewer's Choice award at the BET Awards, Best Single at the MOBO Awards, and Best R&B/Soul Song at the Soul Train Music Awards.
 In 2006, Mario was nominated for a Grammy Award for Best Male R&B Vocal Performance with "Let Me Love You".
 He also received an MTV Australia Awards nomination for Best R&B music video for "Let Me Love You".